 A multi-phase program in partnership with a state licensed residential type II facility, county probation supervision and Wraparound Milwaukee that includes restorative and cognitive practices.

 State licensed homes providing community-based alternative living arrangements for delinquent youth who cannot return home in the immediate future.
 Many of these delinquent youth have complex personal and family issues necessitating an alternative living situation.

-This program provides intensive monitoring, structured programming and accountability in community-based settings targeting youth involved with serious or multiple offending behavior.
+Intensive Monitoring: This program provides intensive monitoring, structured programming and accountability in community-based settings.

 Provides individual and family support and services tailored to siblings and graduates of youth involved in court-ordered targeted monitoring programs.

 Wraparound Milwaukee serves families and their delinquent youth presenting serious emotional or mental health needs as identified by the juvenile justice system.

 Re-Entry Support Services

 This division has created a Juvenile Advocates team, which is a group of six Human Services Workers (HSW) staff that transitioned from general HSW's.
 This team of staff carry a caseload of only youth that been placed with the Department of Corrections (DOC).
 Their primary goals are to supervise, advocate for and support this special population of youth and their families.